rebane2001/lyra.horse-blog/blog/content/posts/2024-04-stealing-telegram/index.md

 So that's why I couldn't find the keywords!
 The list of domains this trick works with is sent to you by the Telegram server and stored in the config under the `url_auth_domains`[^2] key.
 You can see the list of domains currently provided in the locals above.

-Once you click on a link with a matching domain your client sends the link to Telegram's servers and if everything looks alright your client will get a cute little URL back with the tokens and everything appended.
+Once you click on a link with a matching domain your client sends the link to Telegram's servers and if everything looks alright your client will get a cute little temporary URL with the tokens and everything appended.
 For those playing along at home, we send a `messages_requestUrlAuth` with only the `url` set[^3] and hope to get back a `urlAuthResultAccepted` with the new `url` inside.

 Having figured out how the thing works, and armed with the list of domains, I began looking for ways to break it.
 It seems like the entire initial URL gets preserved, including the path, query parameters, and hash fragment, with the exception of the scheme being forced to https.